First Nations 101

 Tons of stuff you need to know about First Nations people

 "This is a book I wish I had as a professor of Native Studies.
-It is a book I wish I had written" Dr. Martin Brokenleg
+It is a book I wish I had written."
+Dr. Martin Brokenleg

 First Nations 101 is an easy to read primer that provides readers with a broad overview of the diverse and complex lives of First Nations people.
 It is packed with more than 70 subjects including veterans, youth, urbanization, child welfare, appropriate questions to ask a First Nations person, feminism, the medicine wheel, Two-spirit (LGBTQ), residential schools, the land bridge theory, and language preservation.
 Author Lynda Gray endeavours to leave readers with a better understanding of the shared history of First Nations and non-First Nations people, and ultimately calls upon all of us - individuals, communities, and governments - to play active roles in bringing about true reconciliation between First Nations and non-First Nations people.
 First Nations 101 was released on June 1, 2011 to celebrate National Aboriginal History Month.

-The affordable price of $20 for this 288 page book makes it the perfect gift, class text, training resource, and informative guide for the average reader.
-Various colleges and universities are already using it in thier classes.
-First Nations 101 was released on June 1, 2011 to celebrate National Aboriginal History Month.
-Click here to find out more about Lynda Gray and Adaawx Publishing.
+The affordable price of $20 for this 288 page book makes it the perfect class textbook, training resource, gift, and informative guide for any reader.
+Colleges and universities across the country are utilizing First Nations 101 in courses such as First Nations Studies, Nursing, English, Social Work, and Child & Youth Care.